 Cardamom is used mainly in Indian cooking as well as Middle Eastern cuisine.
 In Indian recipes, whole cardamom pods are used in preparing basmati rice and various curries.
 In Middle Eastern recipes, ground cardamom is used in preparing certain desserts.

-Your best bet is to start with whole cardamom pods and toast them in a dry skillet for a few minutes.
+You can use powdered cardamom added directly to recipes that call for ground cardamom, but you will get more flavor by starting with the pods.
+Toast green cardamom pods in a dry skillet for a few minutes.
 Let them cool for a minute and then remove the seeds from the pods.
+Save the pods to use for adding to coffee or tea for flavor.
 Grind the seeds in a mortar and pestle for best results, or you can use a motorized spice grinder (like a coffee grinder).